DeveloperMonirBD/library-management-system-client/README.md

 4. Open your browser and navigate to

-`....` to view the application.
+`https://librarysystem-bb68d.web.app` to view the application.

 ## What to Submit

--   Private Github Repo Link : https://github.com/programming-hero-web-course2/b10a11-client-side-DeveloperMonirBD
+Assignment Category: Library Management System - 08

+Your client-side code GitHub repository link : https://github.com/programming-hero-web-course2/b10a11-client-side-DeveloperMonirBD

+Your server-side code GitHub repository link: https://github.com/programming-hero-web-course2/b10a11-server-side-DeveloperMonirBD

--   Live link to the deployed project :
+Live link to the deployed project : https://librarysystem-bb68d.web.app